-Many of the extras are actually U.S. Army personnel who were serving in Munich at the time of the filming.
+Many of the extras were U.S. Army personnel from the 66th Military Intelligence Group who were serving in Munich, West Germany at the time of the filming.
 Most of the soldiers on the train at the beginning are active duty MP's who took leave to go on location in the Black Forest to make money as extras.
 See more »

 Was this review helpful to you?